esinanturan/Malcore-Free-Courses/Intro to Shellcode.md

 </p>

 ##### NOTE: It is worth noting that there are more mnemonics, however these are the ones that are used in this course and will be the only ones talked about here.
+If you want to learn more a full list can be found here: [https://www.felixcloutier.com/x86/](https://www.felixcloutier.com/x86/)

 # Let's write some shellcode!